vhoyles/local_git/README.md

-This is some text in my README.
+This is text in my README.

+And here is some more text.